rvm/rvm-site/README.md

 ## Requirements

-The site relies on a specific verion of Ruby, which is listed in the Gemfile.
+The site relies on a specific version of Ruby, which is listed in the Gemfile.
 You can run install it with:

     rvm use . --install --create